skip to content

 gbn-shield

 The Granta Backbone Network (GBN) is the collegiate University’s privately owned fibre network.
-It consists of a series of underground ducts, mounted cable tray and single mode fibre cables, which is used to distribute the numerous University and College IT networks around the city.
-The first phase of the network was finished in 1992 and measured around 35km, but today measures close to 85km.
+It consists of a series of underground ducts, mounted cable tray, and single-mode fibre cables.
+These cables distribute the numerous University and College IT networks around the city.
+The first phase of the GBN was finished in 1992 and measured around 35km.
+Today, the network measures some 90km.

 Where it goes